 - TRI Form R Submissions by this Facility - is a link to view TRI Form R Submissions for the selected Facility in the TRI system.

 Production-Related Waste Management Quantities for Selected Chemical

-- Waste Management Trends Graph – provides waste management quantities for each year dating back to 2004.
-Graph may extend back further if data are limited or unavailable for this period.
+- Waste Management Trends Graph - provides waste management quantities for each year dating back to 2004.
+The graph may extend back further if data are limited or unavailable for this period.
 Years on the horizontal axis that are highlighted may be clicked to view Pollution Prevention Information for that year.
-This graph provides four graphing options:
+This graph provides four or five graphing options:

 - Display waste quantities only